farzingkh/EKF-Localization/README.md

 # Extended Kalman Filter

-Since Kalman filter is based on the assumption that sensor data can be modelled using Gaussian distribution, in which case if the system is nonlinear, transformation of sensor data model using nonlinear system model will result in non-Gaussian distribution.
-In this case a linearization of the state transition and measurement function can be used for prediction of means and covariance matrices whihc is the basis of Extended Kalman Filters (EKF).
-Following equations are used for calculations of each steps of predication and measurement update:
+Since Kalman filter is based on the assumption that sensor data can be modelled using Gaussian distribution, in which case if the system is nonlinear, transformation of sensor data model using nonlinear system model and measurement matrix will result in non-Gaussian distribution in predicted states.
+In this case a linearization of the state transition and measurement function can be used for prediction of covariance matrices which is the basis of Extended Kalman Filters (EKF).
+Mean values can still be predicted by nonlinear functions.
+Following equations are used for calculations of predication and measurement update steps:

 ![alt text](./images/equationsEKF.png)

-Where H (measurement matrix) and F (state transition matrix) are Jacobian of nonlinear f and h functions.
+Where H and F are Jacobian of nonlinear f and h functions.